citp/privacy-policy-historical/w/wo/wor/worldsciencefestival.com.md

-> *The following text is extracted and transformed from the worldsciencefestival.com privacy policy that was archived on 2013-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131229092636id_/http%3A//worldsciencefestival.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the worldsciencefestival.com privacy policy that was archived on 2014-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140628092038id_/http%3A//www.worldsciencefestival.com/privacy_policy) for the most accurate reproduction.*

-# Privacy Policy | World Science Festival
+# World Science Festival Privacy Policy | World Science Festival

 The World Science Festival (“WSF”) is owned and organized by the Science Festival Foundation, a 501(c)(3) non-profit organization.
 For the purposes of this privacy policy, the term “WSF” shall refer to both the Science Festival Foundation and the World Science Festival.